AustraliaSim/aussim-docs/docs/constitution/index.md

 * If an emergency amendment does not pass the meta referendum—
     * the emergency amendment is automatically repealed; and
     * any done pursuant to the emergency amendment remains lawful.
-* **Amendments to reserved matters**
-* Nothing in this section affects the powers of the Community Administrator, including the power to refuse the use of AustraliaSim to any person.
-* An amendment to the Meta Constitution in relation to any of the reserved matters in section 35(3) may only be made after—
-    * public notice by a member from the Moderation Team or a petition consisting of 14 members nominating a proposed change; and
-    * a five-day consultation period where members may nominate amendments; and
-    * a Meta Referendum which must return 65% approval.
-* An amendment to the Meta Constitution in relation to the following reserved matters may be made only in accordance with section 35(2)—
-    * an amendment refusing the use of AustraliaSim to any person;
-    * an amendment removing a refusal of use of AustraliaSim to any person; or
-    * an amendment to this Section.